GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 For the previous cases, Google Chrome supports the following extension installation methods:

-- Using a preferences JSON file (for Mac OS X and Linux only)
+- Using a [preferences JSON][section-preferences] file (for Mac OS X and Linux only)
-- Using the Windows registry (for Windows only)
+- Using the [Windows registry][section-registry] (for Windows only)

 Both ways support installing an extension hosted at an `update_URL`.

 On Windows and Macintosh, the `update_URL` must always point to the Chrome Web Store.
-However, on Linux, the preferences file can also point to a CRX extension file on the user's computer.
+However, on Linux, the `update_URL` can also point to a CRX extension file on the user's computer.

 {% Aside 'warning' %}

 **Windows and Mac installs must come from Chrome Web Store:**
-As of Chrome 33, no external installs are allowed from a path to a local CRX file on Windows (see [Protecting Windows users from malicious extensions][6]).
-As of Chrome 44, no external installs are allowed from a path to a local CRX file on Mac OS (see [Continuing to protect Chrome users from malicious extensions][7]).
+As of Chrome 33, no external installs are allowed from a path to a local CRX file on Windows (see [Protecting Windows users from malicious extensions][malicious-windows]).
+As of Chrome 44, no external installs are allowed from a path to a local CRX file on Mac OS (see [Continuing to protect Chrome users from malicious extensions][malicious-mac]).

 {% endAside %}